ckaestne/seaibib/README.md

 > Short blog post arguing to decompose ML pipeline from a single notebook into multiple services using cloud infrastructure.
 Bit polemic but well argued, short opinion piece.

+Yokoyama, Haruki.
+"Machine learning system architectural pattern for improving operational stability."
+In *2019 IEEE International Conference on Software Architecture Companion (ICSA-C)*, pp. 267-274.
+IEEE, 2019.

+> One of the few papers actually discussing architectural design and tradeoffs of an ML-enabled system explicitly, discussing the integration of ML and non-ML parts.
+While I feel the design is maybe fairly standard, the paper has actually a nice concrete example and corresponding architectural models that seems very useful for teaching.

 ## Process